GoogleCloudPlatform/magic-modules/GOVERNANCE.md

     **all** providers.
   - Code coverage **must** always stay >80% and **should** be >90%

+### Object References & Self Links

+Resource URL and other self link constructs **must not** be exposed to customers.
+Use resource reference properties instead.

+For the cases where a URL is unavoidable, provide a function that constructs the URL based on the required properties of the resource being referenced.
+For example to build an image family source disk a function similar to this is to be
+provided: `gcompute_address_self_link(name, region, project)`.

 Refer to [CONTRIBUTING][contrib] for details on how to test your changes.